What is Google Analytics, and why do you need it

 - Search terms used

 - And so much more

-Google Analytics will guide you through the setup process or you can get your website professional to do it for you.
+Simple to set up – Google Analytics will guide you through the setup process, or you can get your website professional to do it for you.

 The data within Google Analytics is categorised into Acquisition, Behaviour and Conversions.
-Below I will explain these briefly and let you deep dive into your own Google Analytics results.
+Below I will briefly explain these and let you deep-dive into your Google Analytics results.

-This is where your traffic is coming from or how people arrive on your website.
-If you look at nothing else within Google Analytics this will provide you will the most valid information for your business.
-By knowing where your traffic is coming from you know how well you are performing online.
+This is where your traffic comes from or how people arrive on your website.
+If you look at nothing else within Google Analytics, this will provide you will the most valid information for your business.
+Knowing where your traffic is coming from lets you know how well you perform online.